Kenta11/QiitaPy/README.md

-# Qiita-py
+# QiitaPy

 ---

-Qiita-py is the Vim plugin to edit articles on Qiita.
+QiitaPy is the Vim plugin to edit articles on Qiita.
 It's written in Python.

 ## Requirement